-Prior to getting started on this path, we had been following a very different path, one which is is insidious in modern society – life with a side of stuff, where shiny new things were routinely accumulated in exchange for hard-earned resources, and where a ‘more is more is more’ lifestyle is propagated.
+Prior to getting started on this path, I had been following a very different path, one which is is insidious in modern society – life with a side of stuff, where shiny new things were routinely accumulated in exchange for hard-earned resources, and where a ‘more is more is more’ lifestyle is propagated.

-In October 2014 we needed to move house, and we had a l o t of stuff.
+In October 2014 my husband and I needed to move house, and we had a lot of stuff.
 The thought of moving all of our possessions prompted us to take a serious look at not only responsibly off-loading our belongings, but in re-evaluating the cycle of consumption and acquisition that had led us here.

 So we sold and donated more than half of what we now own.
 We changed our mentality to one of contentment with what we have, and stopped the unconscious cycle of “self-improvement” through material consumption (i.e. we stopped buying stuff because it didn’t add value to our lives).

 We stepped off the hamster wheel of ‘more’ and started to choose ‘less’.
 At first we really did this to make our house move simpler.
 In turn, however, we unexpectedly met with a new peace.
 Our eyes were opened and we started to consciously choose the focus of how we wanted to continue living.
 I don’t believe that our situation was particularly extreme, unusual or unique in comparison to the experiences of the majority of modern day consumers.